-Whooping cough can cause serious illness and even death in babies less than six months old.
-It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination during their third trimester (ideally at 28 weeks).
+Whooping cough can cause serious illness and even death in babies less than 6 months old.
+It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination from the middle of the second to early in the third trimester, at 20 to 32 weeks.
 A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother contracting the disease makes this an ideal time to administer the vaccine.
 Most states now offer the pertussis vaccination for free.
 Speak to your doctor or antenatal care provider to schedule an appointment.

-Influenza can cause serious illness and being pregnant increases the risk of flu complications, with the risk to pregnant women of serious complications up to five times higher than normal.
+Influenza can cause serious illness and being pregnant increases the risk of flu complications, with the risk to pregnant women of serious complications being up to 5 times higher than normal.
 Because of this, the flu vaccine is recommended and funded for all pregnant women.

-For more information about the influenza vaccine during pregnancy, visit Immunise Australia.
+For more information about the influenza vaccine during pregnancy, visit the Department of Health.